aloksha/code-parser-docs/template/index.md

 }
 ```
 > Note
-If you have questions about the template, please feel free to contact us.
+> If you have any question about the template, please feel free to contact us.